sayande717/notes/topics/Algorithms.md

 ## Asymptotic Notation, also check [Algorithm Analysis](algorithm-analysis)
 - It is a mathematical way of representing the time complexity.
-- Example: Let' s take the example of a notebook.
+- Example: Let's take the example of a notebook.
     - Best-case: I find the topic right on the first page, just after opening the notebook.
     - Worst-case: I find the topic on the last page of the notebook.
     - Average-case: I find the topic somewhere in the middle of the notebook, after traversing the pages one by one.